3dkrender/WAX_CS_Template/README.md

 ## Description

 - Server side: Create a backend server for a WAX blockchain dApp using Node, Express, and MongoDB.
-- Client side: Create a frontend client for WAX blockchain dApp using React and redux.
+- Client side: Create a frontend client for WAX blockchain dApp using Vite, React and NextUI.

 ## Installation